phoebe-project/phoebe2-docs/api/phoebe.default_binary.md

     the secondary component.
 * `orbit` (string, optional, default='binary'): the label to be set for the binary component.
+* `semidetached` (string or bool, optional, default=False): component to apply a semidetached constraint.
+If False, system will be detached.
+    If True, both components will have semidetached constraints (a double-contact system).  `contact_binary` must be False.
 * `contact_binary` (bool, optional, default=False): whether to also
-    add an envelope (with component='contact_envelope') and set the hierarchy to a contact binary system.
+    add an envelope (with component='contact_envelope') and set the hierarchy to a contact binary system.  `semidetached` must be False.
 * `force_build` (bool, optional, default=False): whether to force building
     the bundle from scratch.
 If False, pre-cached files will be loaded whenever possible to save time.